-Miles Horton, Legislative Policy and Community Engagement Manager, gave a legislative update.
-Mr. Horton discussed AB 1359 (Papan) which relates to geothermal permitting, and he mentioned that SCP had sponsored it to facilitate local permitting of geothermal exploration wells, and was recommending approval.
-He then discussed SB 1298 (Cortese) which applies to data center electrification backup generators and SCP was recommending opposing the bill.
+Miles Horton, Legislative Policy and Community Engagement Manager, gave a legislative update and he discussed how AB 1999 would have repealed the Income Graduated Fixed Charge but now it would make it a pilot program.
+He then stated SCP was recommending SB 1298 (Cortese) be opposed which is regarding back-up power systems for large data centers.
+Mr. Horton discussed AB 1359 (Papan) which relates to geothermal permitting, and he mentioned that SCP sponsored it and was recommending approval.